jasone/sqlive/docs/docs.md

 Sometimes, we will need to operate the other way around: the user will want to "pull" changes, by asking periodically what has changed since the last time around.

-Fortunately, SQLIVE has the solution: the --diff option.
+Fortunately, SQLive has the solution: the --diff option.
 Let's create a new connection, this time without the associated --stream option.

 ```$ sqlive --data /tmp/test.db --connect negative_balance